nytimes/photon-dev_demo/README.md

 1. `cd docs/` then `make html` will build the html version
 2. `open _build/html/index.html` will display it in your default browser

 You can also do this at the subproject level, but the resulting html will only include the docs for that subproject.
-Generated docs at the `photon-dev_demo` level will include all subjects that are properly linked.
+Generating docs at the `photon-dev_demo` level will include all subprojects that are properly linked.

 ### Photon Application